marknovak/FracFeedExtractor/CONTRIBUTING.md

     * Never hardcode secrets

 ## Branching & Workflow
-Describe the workflow (e.g., trunk-based or GitFlow), default branch, branch naming, and when to rebase vs. merge.

 We will use the feature-branch workflow with all merges handled through PRs.
 * Default branch: ```main```
 * Branch naming template: